 Meet Mickey Mouse

-Up until our last trip in May of this year when Lucas discovered his love of meeting characters, it had never been a big priority for me.
+Up until our last trip in May, meeting characters had never been a big priority for me.
 So when Meet Mickey Mouse was behind schedule and not open during our May 2012 trip I was not particularly bothered.
-When I returned in November of last year I had the opportunity have a good look inside the queuing area, which has been made to look like an old style theatre.
+When I returned in November of last year, I had the opportunity have a good look inside the queuing area, which has been made to look like an old style theatre.
 There’s no denying that the interior is beautiful, and having classic cartoons playing in that queuing area does make the time go a quicker, but what of the actual character experience?

 Just before you meet the main mouse himself, you go into a little area that has props from Mickey’s magic show, as is the theme for his show that is running in the theatre.
 You see, the whole idea is that you are meeting Mickey Mouse backstage, in his dressing room.
 The props themselves not only look great but there are a whole bunch of hidden treasures among them.
 I don’t want to give anything away, but you can get a few hints from the interview I conducted with its creators Laurent Cayuela and Lydie Richard.